markbarnes/sermon-browser/readme.txt

 1. Store thousands of sermons, and **search** them by topic, preacher, bible passage or date.
 2. Full **podcasting** capabilities, including custom podcasts for individual users.
-3. Sermons uploaded in mp3 format can be **played directly** on your website using your choice of WordPress MP3 plugins (including [1PixelOut Audio Player](http://wpaudioplayer.com/)).
+3. Sermons uploaded in mp3 format can be **played directly** on your website using your choice of WordPress MP3 plugins (including [MediaElement.js](https://wordpress.org/plugins/media-element-html5-video-and-audio-player/)).
 4. Three optional **sidebar widgets** can display sermons on all of your posts or pages.
 5. **Embed videos** and other flash files from sites such as [YouTube](http://www.youtube.com/) or [Vimeo](http://www.vimeo.com/), using either HTML code provided by those sites, or shortcode providing by a WordPress plugin.
 6. **Other file types** can also be uploaded, including PDF, Powerpoint, Word, text and RTF.
 Multiple files can be attached to single sermons.